 A Tinderbox (TBX) document has a single two-paned document window by default, with two tabs.
-What you do in Tinderbox takes place in one of the two main panes of a document window, the View pane and the Text pane:
+Your work in Tinderbox takes place in one of the two main panes of a document window, the View pane and the Text pane:

-- The View pane (left-hand pane) depicts some, or all, of the document's notes suing one of a variety of views (visualisations) types.
+- The View pane (left-hand pane) depicts some, or all, of the document's notes using one of a variety of view (visualisations) types.
 The View pane represents what were stand-alone 'main view' pre-v6.
 There are a number of types of view used by the view pane:

 - Attribute Browser.

 The Text pane (right-hand) represents the pre-v6 text window for a note.
-It holds the note title, optional key attributes, and the note's text ($Text).
+It holds the note title, optional Displayed Attributes, and the note's text ($Text).
 Alternate sub-tabs of this pane show the raw mark-up of the note as exported via HTML (marked-up) Export and the same in web browser preview form.